insipx/axum-htmx-halfmoon/README.md

-# A template to get you started writing a Axum/HTMX based website with Halfmoon CSS
+# A template to get you started writing a Axum/HTMX based website with Halfmoon CSS and Askama templates

 Static files are available in `site/`
 Askama templates in `templates`